nathan-nakatsuka/scRNA_Reproducibility/README.md

 The UCell_AUC_code.R document has example code for obtaining UCell scores from gene sets and using them to test case-control statuses in held out datasets.

 ## <p>Run Time:</p>
 On a standard laptop computer, it takes ~15 minutes to run 1,000 permutations of case control status (PermuteCaseControl function) on the 4 COVID-19 datasets in the Vignette.
 It takes ~9.25 hours to run 1,000 permutations of differential expression with DESeq2 for 4 COVID-19 datasets of a single cell type (Monocytes).
 It takes ~36 minutes to run SumRank on these 1,000 permutations of differential expression.
-SumRank is designed such that the compute time has an approximately linear increase with number of datasets, number of cell types and number of permutations.</p>
+SumRank is designed such that the compute time has an approximately linear increase with number of cell types and number of permutations and a less than linear increase with number of datasets.</p>

 ## <p>License:</p>